Skip to main content

 • Access to claude.ai in a web browser.

-• Permissions to add connectors in your Claude workspace (team/business workspaces often require admin access).
+• Permission to add connectors in your Claude workspace.
+Team or business workspaces often require admin access.

 During setup you will be redirected to DataDoe to sign in and approve access.